Here is a video demonstration:

 4. Delete, Rename and Clone Safenote.

-You can Delete, Rename and Clone safenotes by clicking Safenote in the editor and selecting the corresponding command.
-You can also invoke Delete command by clicking on the "Cross" button in the editor toolbar.
+You can Delete, Rename and Clone safenotes by right-clicking the safenote in the Editor and selecting the corresponding command or by right-clicking a safenote in the list of safenotes that can be accessed from RoboForm button.

 5. Print List of Safenotes.

-In Safenote Editor select Safenote -> Print List.
+In the RoboForm Editor select big RoboForm button -> Print List... -> Safenotes.
 A dialog appears that previews the printed list of Safenotes.
 You can click the Print button to print what you see or click Save to save it to an HTML file.

 6a.
 Send Safenote by E-Mail.

-To send safenote to a friend by email, open it in Safenote Editor and click Envelope icon in Editor toolbar or select Action -> E-Mail (see the upper-right corner) in Editor toolbar.
+To send a Safenote to a friend by email, open it in the RoboForm Editor and click More -> E-Mail (see the upper-right corner) in Editor toolbar.

-You can: (1) send safenote unencrypted, (1) encrypt it by a password that you would tell your friend over the phone or messenger, or (3) send the safenote protected by Master Password.
-The last choice is not recommended as you would have to tell your friend your Master Password.
+You can: (1) send safenote unencrypted, (2) encrypt it by a password and tell it to your friend over the phone or messenger.

 6b.
 Receive Safenote by E-Mail.

-When your friend receives a safenote in email, she can open it and the safenote will be shown in Safenote Editor.
-Of course, your friend has to have RoboForm installed.
+When your friend receives a safenote in email, he can open it and the safenote will be shown in the Editor.
+Of course, your friend should have RoboForm installed.

-Since safenote opened from email resides temporary files folder of mail program, your friend will not see it in the list of her safenotes.
-To copy the received safenote to her safenote folder, your friend should click Copy Home button in Editor toolbar of the temporary safenote.
+Since safenote opened from email resides in the temporary files folder of mail program, your friend will not see it in the list of his safenotes.
+To copy the received safenote to his safenote folder, your friend should click Copy Home button in Editor toolbar of the temporary safenote.

 |New Identity Dialog|

 RoboForm can also fill long non-password forms from your personal profile that we call an Identity.
-You fill in your Identity once with all your personal data and then RoboForm will enter this data into web page forms for you.
+You fill in your Identity once with all your personal details and then RoboForm will enter that data into web page forms for you.
 So Identity is a depositary for all your personal data used in form filling.

-Usually you would need one or two Identities: one for registering for free stuff, another for making real form-filing e.g. for purchases on the web.
+Usually you would need one or two Identities: one for registering for free stuff with artificial details, the other for making real form-filing e.g. for purchases on the web.

 When you create a new RoboForm Identity you are asked what Country your Identity resides in.
 The Country setting affects presentation format of the Identity Editor and form filling rules.
 RoboForm respects the form filling traditions of your country.
-It knows the territorial units of your country, format of phone numbers, birth dates, post codes, and so on.
-It also knows phone Country Code and long distance prefix.
+It knows the territorial units of your country, the format of phone numbers, birth dates, post codes etc. It also knows the phone Country Code and long distance prefix.

 2. Edit personal form filling data using Identity Editor.

-* To call it from the RoboForm toolbar, click the Identities button and select Edit.
+* To call it from the RoboForm toolbar, mouse-over the My Identity button and select Edit.

-* Or you can select Start -> Programs -> AI RoboForm -> Edit Identities.
+* Or you can select Start -> Programs -> RoboForm -> RoboForm Editor.